-Frontier Markets Risk - Frontier market countries generally have smaller economies and less mature capital markets than emerging market countries.
-As a result, the risks associated with investing in emerging market countries are magnified in frontier markets.
-Frontier markets are more susceptible to abrupt changes in currency values, have less mature settlement practices, and can have lower trading volumes that can lead to more price volatility and lower liquidity.
-Frontier market countries include Argentina, Bahrain, Bangladesh, Bosnia & Herzegovina, Botswana, Bulgaria, Croatia, Estonia, Ghana, Jamaica, Jordan, Kazakhstan, Kenya, Kuwait, Lebanon, Lithuania, Mauritius, Morocco, Nigeria, Oman, Pakistan, Palestine, Romania, Saudi Arabia, Serbia, Slovenia, Sri Lanka, Trinidad and Tobago, Tunisia, Ukraine.
-Vietnam and Zimbabwe.
+Frontier and Standalone Markets Risk - In addition to the risks included for emerging markets, frontier and standalone market countries generally have smaller economies and less mature capital markets than emerging market countries.
+Moreover, frontier and standalone market countries are generally more restrictive in providing investor access to their capital markets.
+As a result, the risks associated with investing in emerging market countries are magnified in frontier markets and even more so in standalone markets.
+Frontier and standalone markets are more susceptible to abrupt changes in currency values, have less mature settlement practices, and typically have lower trading volumes that can lead to more price volatility and lower liquidity.
+Frontier market countries include Bahrain, Bangladesh, Croatia, Estonia, Iceland, Jordan, Kazakhstan, Kenya, Lithuania, Mauritius, Morocco, Nigeria, Oman, Pakistan, Romania, Serbia, Slovenia, Sri Lanka, Tunisia, Vietnam, and the WAEMU (West African Economic and Monetary Union).
+Standalone market countries include Argentina, Bosnia-Herzegovina, Botswana, Bulgaria, Jamaica, Lebanon, Malta, Palestine, Panama, Trinidad & Tobago, Ukraine, and Zimbabwe.